 According to Symantec, 80% of security breaches could be prevented with two-factor authentication.

-Cornerstone MFT Server offers multi-layer security for data storage and document collaboration.
+Titan MFT Server offers multi-layer security for data storage and document collaboration.
 This includes perimeter security, two-factor authentication, and the latest NSA-approved encryption standards.
 With zero- point-of-exposure encryption for data at rest, Cornerstone is an essential part of your enterprise’s security strategy.